 Smart-phone enthusiasts likely will enjoy the screen-grab palms and fingers that allow operation of the touch-screen phone with the mittens on.

 A Green Vest at REI once told me that trekking poles “turn your two-wheel drive into four-wheel drive.”
 I’m going to go ahead and corroborate that statement.
-These poles were awesome on the slick, icy terrain on the Avalanche Lake trail.
+These poles were awesome on the slick, icy terrain on the trail.

 This is the third pair of trekking poles I’ve used this year.
 What I liked about these that differentiated them from the others was the 360-degree padded webbing strap, that helps the pole stay securely in your hand and prevents you from having to set it down when you need to use your hand.
 Also, the handles are really comfortable and secure in the hands due to the dual-density non-slip foam grip handles.